Techniques 20 min read

 Direct child (>)

-A > BB is a direct child of A. It doesn't descend deeper.
+A > B matches only when B is a direct child of A.

 css

-ul.menu > li /* only top-level menu items, no nested ones */
+ul.menu > li /* top-level menu items, not nested ones */

 Adjacent sibling (+)

-A + B — element B that comes immediately after A and shares the same parent.
+A + B matches the B that comes immediately after A under the same parent.

 css